 Walt Disney Animation Studios released a delightful short film called Paperman.
 It is the fabulous work of Walt Disney without the crazy, supercharged cartoons you see in today's movies.
 In Paperman, an unassuming young man meets a lady with the help of paper airplanes.
 This 2012 short film won the Academy Award for Best Animated Short Film and the Annie Award for Best animated Short Subject.

 One of the great aspects of Golden Venture Folding is that they are like lego bricks: you can pretty much make anything if you have enough pieces.

 Russian school teacher, Sergei Tarasov, demonstrates this by constructing modular-origami cathedrals using the inconspicuous triangular units made of paper.
 Some of his constructs require 60,000 units and take 6 to 12 months to complete.
 Read more here.

 Israeli inventor, Izhar Gafni, uses origami folding to develop an enviromentally friendly bicycle.
 The bicyle is fire-proof, water-proof, and made with cardboard and recycled bottles.
 Gafni hope to make affordable and environmenally friendly origami wheel chairs and baby carriages.

 A different kind of "news": a man pays his traffic ticket with 137 dollar bills that are folded into origami pigs.
 Not only that, he delivered them in Dunkin Donut boxes.

 Although the police officers were not terribly offended, they did ask him to unfold the bills before they accepted the payment.
 The officer advised, "put the creativity into something more useful."
-See photos
+See photos and videos.

 Boon, Ronald Koh, and Francis Ow teamed up together to create "Peace, Love and Hope."
 It is an exquisite trio of origami models photographed by Chloe Cheng.
-See larger photos here
+See larger photos here.

 May 15, 2012: